Skip to main content

 Note

-To gain a quick understanding of an anomaly, select Anomaly details in the upper-right corner of the cost anomaly chart.
+To gain a quick understanding of an anomaly, select Additional info in the upper-right corner of the anomaly details page.

 • Summary: a brief on the anomaly, including the rationale and the main contributors to the spike